-Finally, you can say that everybody has the power of veto for decisions that concern the entire swarm.
+Finally, you can say that everybody has the power of veto for decisions.
 While this creates significant border-setting problems with regard to exactly who constitutes "everybody," it is one of the most inclusive ways to get volunteers on board once that problem has been solved.
+However, it only works well for smaller subgroups (30 or less people).

-Let's take a look at each of these mechanisms in turn, and in particular examine why voting leads to unforeseen problems.
+Let's take a look at each of these four mechanisms.